pink-mash-potato/pink-mash-potato/README.md

 ## Hi 👋

-My name is annie, c, currently swe in sf working in ml.
+My name is annie currently in sf working in ml.

 - 💬 Ask me about **ML**, **MLOps**, **GenAI** and anything related to machine learning, audio machine learning, pytorch